 1.3.
 Integrating the play recording

-Make sure that the overlay is above the game recording in the source order.
-If this is not the case, first click on the overlay in the source column and then on the upward facing arrow at the bottom of the column.
+Make sure that the overlay is above the game recording in the sources order.
+If this is not the case, first click on the overlay in the Sources box and then on the upward facing arrow at the bottom of the box.
 If everything worked out, your OBS should look something like this:

 1.4.
 Integrating a facecam

-Next we will add a facecam.
+Next we will now add a facecam.
 If you prefer to stream without a webcam, you can skip this point.
-Via “+” you return to the source selection menu, where you have to select “Video Capture Device” now.
-Name your facecam and click “OK”.
+Via “+” you return to the Sources selection menu, where you have to select “Video Capture Device” now.
+Name your facecam and click OK.

 From “Device” you can now select your webcam.
 You can set FPS, resolution and other default settings here.
 For a more detailed editing of the image, just click on “Configure video” and you will be taken directly to the settings software of your webcam.

 Now you have to adjust the size of the cam to fit your frame.
-To do this, simply mark the webcam in the source column by left-clicking on it and then pull on one of the corners of the image.
+To do this, simply mark the webcam in the Sources box by left-clicking on it and then pull on one of the corners of the image.
 Click on the picture and hold down left-click if you want to move the picture a little.

-Hint: As soon as you have adapted the cam to the frame, select the frame and cam in the source column by left-clicking on it while holding down the Ctrl key and then move them together within the scene.
+Hint: As soon as you have adapted the cam to the frame, select the frame and cam in the Sources box by left-clicking on it while holding down the Ctrl key and then move them together within the scene.

 After implementing the cam and frame, consider the sequence of the respective sources again and change them, if necessary, using the arrow keys.
-In the end, your source column should look like above.
+In the end, your Sources box should look like above.